capport-wg/7710bis/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on January 2, 2019.
+   This Internet-Draft will expire on July 19, 2019.

-Kumari & Kline           Expires January 2, 2019                [Page 1]
+Kumari & Kline            Expires July 19, 2019                 [Page 1]

-Internet-Draft             DHCP Captive-Portal                 July 2018
+Internet-Draft             DHCP Captive-Portal              January 2019

 Copyright Notice

-   Copyright (c) 2018 IETF Trust and the persons identified as the document authors.
+   Copyright (c) 2019 IETF Trust and the persons identified as the document authors.
 All rights reserved.

    This document is subject to BCP 78 and the IETF Trust's Legal